Skip to main content

 Connecting to your source control repository with Gearset allows you to deploy to and from your source of truth.
 This article shows you how simple it is to connect to your cloud-based repo on GitLab.

-If your GitLab repository is not on the URL https://gitlab.com/, it's likely you have an on-premise instance, called Self-managed GitLab.
+If your GitLab repository is not on the URL https://gitlab.com/, it's likely you have an on-premise or a Dedicated instance.
 See Integrating with self-managed GitLab to guide you through that process.

-To connect to your GitLab account to Gearset, head to the Source control and services page and click Connect to GitLab.
+To connect to your GitLab account to Gearset, head to the Source control and services page.

 Double-check that your organization has given us access to your repo.
 You may see the error "Gearset can't find any repositories" which likely means you must request access from the repository owner(s).
 Once you are ready to proceed, click Authorize and type in your password.